Mechanical Engineering

 ENGR 312 Engineering Thermodynamics3 Credits

-An introductory course in thermodynamics, the science of heat energy conversion.
-Develops understanding of energy, heat, work, efficiency, and ideal thermodynamic cycles.
-Teaches first and second laws of thermodynamics and perfect gas law.
+Introduction to engineering thermodynamics, the science of heat energy conversion.
+Develops an understanding of the interrelations of energy, heat, and work.
+Covers the first and second laws of thermodynamics applied to closed and open systems, the ideal gas law relations, thermodynamic properties of materials, and ideal thermodynamic cycles.

 ENGR 317 Fundamentals of Circuits and Electronics2 Credits